Graco Breaze Review

-The Graco company began in 1942 as a metal fabrication shop that made car parts owned by Russell Gray and Robert Cone, in Philadelphia, PA.
-Eleven years later Gray left the company and Cone hired engineer David Saint to help him design a new line of products.
-Their first product was an infant swing inspired by a coworker who used an outdoor glider to soothe their new baby.
-The swing sold millions and Graco became one of the world's leading manufacturers of baby gear with innovative ideas like the Pack N' Play and Travel Systems.
+The Graco company began in 1942 as a metal fabrication shop that made car parts owned by Russell Gray and Robert Cone in Philadelphia, PA.
+Eleven years later, Gray left the company, and Cone hired engineer David Saint to help him design a new line of products.
+One of their first products was a top-ranked baby swing, crafted from inspiration by a coworker who used an outdoor glider to soothe their new baby.
+The swing sold millions, and Graco became one of the world's leading baby gear manufacturers with innovative ideas like the Pack N' Play and Travel Systems.

 Weight and Folded Size

-The Breaze earned a 3 of 10 for weight and folded size with the heaviest weight in the group of 18.25 lbs.
-The Breaze is also the 3rd largest measuring 7,749.25 cubic inches.
-By comparison, the Inglesina Net is 11.88 lbs and 4,762.80 cubic inches, far smaller.
-While it does have a carry handle, a shoulder strap would be easier given the heft and size.
+The Breaze is one of the heaviest strollers in the group at 18.25 lbs.
+The Breaze is also one of the largest, measuring 7,749.25 cubic inches.
+While it does have a carry handle like the Maclaren Techno XT, a shoulder strap would be easier given the heft and size.

 Ease of Use